673cpts-design/DigitalSign/README.md

 My Solution

 Leverage the presentation power of the web browser to embed free to use web collaboration tools for ease of use to modify the contents behind a template of high level presentation.
 Running webpages in full screen kiosk mode gives the appearance of modern high-end apps because it is essentially the same thing as the front end of a commercial product.

+Baseline:
+Windows 11 LTSC USAF EITaaS Secure Host Baseline xkeys button and accessories xkeys software sysenternals autologon power profile change
+GPO edit for windows updates
+reg edit for power profile

+MSG Awards